Haivision/srt/docs/API/configure-buffers.md

 ### Setting Receiver Buffer Size

 As already mentioned, the maximum allowed size of the receiver buffer is limited by the value of `SRTO_FC`.
-Setting `SRTO_RCVBUF` option value using `srt_setsockopt(..)` function converts internally the provided size in bytes to size in packets using the configured value of `SRTO_MSS` option to estimate the maximum possible payload of a packet.
+When the`SRTO_RCVBUF` option value is set using the`srt_setsockopt(..)` the function internally converts the provided size in bytes to the corresponding size in packets using the configured value of the `SRTO_MSS` option to estimate the maximum possible payload of a packet.

 The following function returns the buffer size in packets: